 And make sure that you’re not overworking senior dogs.
 They can’t do what they were once able to do.

 You need to have a good idea of how far your dog can run.
 This is where it’s best to talk to the vet.
 He or she can help you put together a schedule to slowly build up your dog’s endurance.
-Plus, the vet will also know a rough maximum distance for your dog.
+Plus, your vet should know a rough maximum distance for your dog.

 Typically, dogs aren’t allowed on national park trails, so you need to check beforehand before planning any trail runs with your pooch.
 You’ll likely have more success with national forests and state and local parks.

-Before starting up an exercise regimen, dogs should be checked too just like people!
-Thus, it’s important that you take your dog in and make sure that that Fido is up-to-date on all of his or her shots and medications.
+Before starting up an exercise regimen, dogs should get a checkup, just like people!
+It’s important to take your dog in and make sure that Fido is up-to-date on all of his or her shots and medications.

 The Right Gear